 The chalkboard project is actually pretty easy to put together!
 I purchased galvanized steel at a local metal shop, then just painted it with chalkboard paint.
 I purchased this chalkboard paint but you can find it at most craft or home improvement stores, and if you don’t like black there are a lot of different color options!
 Make sure you let it dry really well between coats so that you get a smooth surface for writing.
 I recommend checking the directions for application.

-On the back of the steel painted board I added some thin masonite for extra sturdiness and support.
+On the back of the steel painted board, I added some thin masonite for extra sturdiness and support.
 Then I placed the MDF “frame” on the front with wood glue and screwed everything together.
 By having the wood on the front hang over the edge it creates that really cute “framed” look and helps things look a little more professional.

 The trickiest part was adding the sliding hardware to the magnetic board and the wall.
 It isn’t too hard, but you definitely want to make sure that everything lines up correctly.

 I purchased this full extension drawer slide for only $29.99.
 The slide comes in a set of two and has a 150lb load bearing weight.
 My magnetic chalkboard probably weighs about 60 – 70 lbs.
-Make sure you know the measurements of the length of wall you want the board sliding on, as well as the length of the back of the board as well.
+Make sure you know the measurements of the length of the wall you want the board sliding on, as well as the length of the back of the board as well.

 Once all the hardware was installed, all we had to do was put it together – and it came together perfectly!
 The slide was screwed into the chalkboard and also the wall.
-Make sure the wall screws go into wood.
+Make sure the wall screws go into wood studs.
 This is a heavy piece and needs secure wall studs to hold it in place.

 The end result is similar to a barn door in the way that it can slide off to the right in order to reveal the TV.
 I love that even when it’s pushed to the side, it’s still totally accessible and can still be seen and used!
 The TV can swing out for better viewing.